eaamankwah/Packt-Workshops/README.md

 You can see the [The Data visualization Workshop Certificate](https://github.com/eaamankwah/Certificates/blob/main/Packt-data-visualization-workshop-cert.pdf)

-You can see the [The Data visualization Workshop Certificate](https://github.com/eaamankwah/Certificates/blob/main/Packt_supervized-learning-certificate.pdf)
+You can see the [The Supervised Learning Workshop Certificate](https://github.com/eaamankwah/Certificates/blob/main/Packt_supervized-learning-certificate.pdf)